Peumansend Creek supposedly memorializes where a privateer/pirate named Peuman was killed

 Blackbeard's Point, where Lieutenant Robert Maynard hung the pirate's head, is at the southern end of Eaton Street in Hampton

 Source: ESRI, ArcGIS Online

 Blackbeard was not the very last pirate in Virginia.
 In 1720, pirates captured a Virginia vessel near Barbados, and eight of the pirates sought to return to "civilian life" by sailing home with that vessel to the Chesapeake.
 The pirates were captured and six were executed, but that triggered a threat from other pirates to get revenge on Virginia.
 Governor Spotswood established lookout posts at Cape Charles and Cape Henry, plus fortifications at the mouths of the James, York, and Rappahannock rivers.
-Those defenses were not tested, but fear of being captured and tortured by pirates while sailing back to England kept Spotswood in Virginia even after he was replaced as governor.15
+Those defenses were not tested, but fear of being captured and tortured by pirates while sailing back to England kept Spotswood in Virginia even after he was replaced as governor.16

-Pirate treasure may be buried even today on Virginia's coastline.
+Pirate treasure may be buried today somewhere on Virginia's coastline.
 Captain Kidd sailed from the Caribbean to Boston in 1699, supposedly burying gold, silver, and jewels on the shoreline during the journey.
 Perhaps his loot was recovered by other pirates soon after he was captured (and later executed in England), or perhaps whatever treasure he buried may be exposed one day after a storm shifts the sands.

 graphic from poster for 2013 Blackbeard Festival in Hampton